 $49.99 has become a popular base price for internet service, with major cable providers like Spectrum and Cox phasing out introductory prices below $50 in most regions.

 $49.99 ($50) is a reasonable rate for internet service, assuming it’s a final price with no extra line items.
 However, the $49.99 rate offered by cable providers is generally a first-year discount for new customers — meaning that the price increases over time.

 The long-term cost of home Wi-Fi is $16.67 per month higher on average across the top three US cable companies.
 Xfinity and Cox are the only major cable company that currently offer non-discounted plans at $50 per month.
-Spectrum offers $49.99 to new customers, but ultimate raises the rate to $69.99 once coupons expire.
+Spectrum offers $49.99 to new customers, but ultimately raises the rate by $30 to $79.99 once coupons expire.